tldr-pages/tldr/pages/common/img2pdf.md

 > Command-line lossless converter of raster images to PDF.
 > More information: <https://gitlab.mister-muffin.de/josch/img2pdf>.

-- Convert images to PDF:
+- Convert multiple images to PDF, each image being on its own page:

 `img2pdf {{path/to/image1.jpg}} {{path/to/image2.jpg}} --output {{path/to/file.pdf}}`